Enhancing After‑Sales Experience: Strategies for Long‑Term Customer Loyalty

 How to Measure After-Sales Service Quality?

-To spot areas that need improvement in your after-sales support, you can use certain specific metrics.
+To spot areas that need improvement in your after-sales support, you can track performance using clear metrics.
 These give you a clear picture of your after-sales service quality.
 Let’s understand them in detail:

 1. Customer Satisfaction Score (CSAT)